fluree/docs.flur.ee/src/content/docs/identity/signatures.md

 Fluree signatures comply to [RFC 6979](https://tools.ietf.org/html/rfc6979) standards.

-### `fdb-group-open-api`
+### `fdb-api-open`
-For both queries and transactions, a signature is not required if the option `fdb-group-open-api` is set to true (default [config option](/docs/getting-started/installation#config-options) for the downloaded version of Fluree).
-In fact, the signature in signed query will be ignored if `fdb-group-open-api` is set to true.
+For both queries and transactions, a signature is not required if the option `fdb-api-open` is set to true (default [config option](/docs/getting-started/installation#config-options) for the downloaded version of Fluree).
+In fact, the signature in signed query will be ignored if `fdb-api-open` is set to true.

 In the case of transactions, if you send a transaction to `/transact` or to `/graphql`, the transaction will be signed with a default private key.